somefunAgba/NLSIG-COVID19Lab/osspaper/paper.md

 at scale [@taylorForecastingScale2018] on big data.
 The scientific basis for this prevalence is given in [@bejanConstructalLawOrigin2011].
-Such growth-processes can be viewed as complex input--output systems that involve multiple peak inflection phases with respect to time.
-An idea that can be traced back in the crudest sense to [@reedSummationLogisticCurves1927].
+Such growth-processes can be viewed as complex input--output systems that involve multiple peak inflection phases with respect to time, an idea that can be traced back in the crudest sense to [@reedSummationLogisticCurves1927].
 A modern definition for the logistic-sigmoid growth which considers restricted growth from  a two-dimensional perspective is the nlogistic-sigmoid function (`NLSIG`) [@somefunLogisticsigmoidNlogisticsigmoidModelling2020] or logistic neural-network (`LNN`) pipeline.